GEN 3.3: Air Traffic Services

 CSTU-14

-Instruction that the specified position is to be crossed at the level or within the vertical range, as specified, and at the specified speed.
+Instruction that the specified position is to be crossed at the specified time.

 CROSS (position) AT (level) AT (speed)